-MUS 311/312I - Improvisation Lessons (1)
+MUS 311I - Improvisation Lessons (1)

-Prerequisite: MUS 212I.
+Prerequisite for MUS 311I: MUS 212I.
+Prerequisite for MUS 312I: MUS 311I.
 Lessons for students interested in the art of musical improvisation.
 Students will demonstrate proficiency in the skills and techniques required to create improvised musical ideas.
 Students may, after consultation with the instructor, choose to focus on vocal or instrumental improvisation.